Many important elements of asthma have been misinterpreted or ignored over the last few years. Let's clear up some of the most common asthma myths:

 We know that about three quarters of people with asthma also have allergy of the nose and sinuses.
 It is also true that if this part of the problem is out of control, asthma will be too.

-Symptoms of a blocked nose or sinusitis mean that allergic rhinitis is possible.
+Symptoms of a blocked nose or sinusitis mean that allergic rhinitis (hay fever) is possible.
 If you have asthma, these upper-airway symptoms make the chances for good asthma control less likely.

 The good news, however, is that allergic rhino sinusitis can be well treated and just as easily controlled as asthma.
 Some asthma medicines even treat the nose.